frcsdes/shadow-layers/README.md

 the same parameters as `path` along with:

 * `integer maxskips` sets the maximum number of intersection skips that can be performed when recovering lost radiance across surfaces.
-Default: `maxdepth`.
+Default is `maxdepth`.
 * `string casters` is a list of strings containing the material identifiers of the objects that will cast (emit) shadows.
 * `string catchers` is a list of strings containing the material identifiers of